pireactor/main-site/client/public/assets/content/en/content.md

     },
     {
       title: Building,
-      desc: "Our coders, graphic designers, and development management team get hard to work ensuring that your software is as efficient as possible.",
+      desc: "Our developpers, graphic designers and development management team get hard to work ensuring that your software is as efficient as possible.",
         class: Building
     },
     {
       title: Deployment,
-      desc: "With your approval, the software is delivered to the environment you need.
+      desc: "With your approval, the software is deployed to the needed environment.
         All rights to the custom solution are transferred to you.",
       class: Deployment
     },
     {
       title: Maintenance,
-      desc: "We work to ensure all maintenance can be done easily by your own staff, but we also offer ongoing maintenance for highly complex and/or larger programs.",
+      desc: "We ensure all maintenance can be done easily by your own staff, but we also offer ongoing maintenance for highly complex and/or larger projects.",
       class: Maintenance
     }
   ]